 According to Agence France-Presse analysis, the new issue of the “World Economic Outlook Report” to some extent supports the Russian government’s views on the country’s economy.
 While Russia’s economy may face long-term challenges, for now, its energy exports appear to be helping Russia survive Western sanctions.

 According to data from the Russian Ministry of Finance.
 In the first eight months of this year, more than 40% of the Russian Federation’s fiscal revenue came from the oil and gas industry.

 Elina Ribakova, vice-president of the Institute of International Finance, told AFP: “We can assume that the impact of the first few rounds of sanctions (on Russia) has passed, especially in the financial sector.”

-The Organization of the Petroleum Exporting Countries (OPEC) and non-OPEC oil producers last week decided to cut production sharply from November this year, a decision expected to continue to push up oil prices, which was welcomed by the Russian government.
-U.S. media disclosed on the 11th that the White House had asked Saudi Arabia to suspend its decision to support major oil producers to cut oil production sharply, but the latter “straightforwardly” refused.
+The Organization of the Petroleum Exporting Countries (OPEC) and non-OPEC oil producers.
+Last week decided to cut production sharply from November this year.
+A decision expected to continue to push up oil prices.
+Which was welcomed by the Russian government.
+USA media disclosed on the 11th that the White House had asked Saudi Arabia to suspend its decision to support major oil producers to cut oil production sharply.
+But the latter “straightforwardly” refused.

 According to Agence France-Presse analysis, in view of the difficulty of the Group of Seven countries.
 On the “price limit” measures for Russia’s oil exports, and it is difficult to obtain a response from other countries.
 Russia’s economic prospects seem to be improving.
 According to a new forecast by the International Monetary Fund, the Russian economy will shrink by 2.3% next year, down from the 3.5% predicted in July.